ashishjg21/hugopaper/content/posts/spotifycode.md

 - Error correction
 - String encryption

-Then it goes with CRC Calculation, Convolutional encoding, Decoding.
+So to solve these problems,codes are then send through CRC Calculation, Convolutional encoding, and reversing (Decoding).
-Grey scale, omg stop imaging I know what you all are thinking greyscale disease from Game of thrones well that is not what is used here.
+Gray-scale (gray codes)was one of techniques in which ordering of the binary numeral system such that two successive values differ in only one bit, omg stop imaging I know what you all are thinking greyscale disease from Game of thrones, well that is not what is used here.
+>For example, the representation of the decimal value "1" in binary would normally be "001" and "2" would be "010".
+In Gray code, these values are represented as "001" and "011".
+That way, incrementing a value from 1 to 2 requires only one bit to change, instead of two.

 The media reference can be expressed as a 37 bit binary number: